CONFERENCE SERIES: Biological Therapeutic Products

-Biological Mass Spectrometric Applications For Drug Discovery And Product Development DVD
+Digital Course: Biological Mass Spectrometric Applications For Drug Discovery And Product Development

-This workshop is geared to those individuals supporting biopharmaceutical drug characterization analyses using mass spectrometry in either discovery or product development.
-Aspects that will be covered in the workshop include:
+This digital course is geared to those individuals supporting biopharmaceutical drug characterization analyses using mass spectrometry in either discovery or product development.
+Aspects that will be covered in the course include:

 • A novel method for assessing disulfide bond networks

 • Methods for performing stress assessments on drug candidates

 Site License: $1380